 - 1. Medicare Part C (Medicare Advantage). - 2.
-Refugee Medical Assistance. - Coverage provided to business owners who aren't employees. - 4.
-Coverage under a group health plan provided through insurance regulated by a foreign government if: - A covered individual is physically absent from the United States for at least 1 day during the month; or - A covered individual is physically present in the United States for a full month and the coverage provides health benefits within the United States while the individual is outside the United States. - 5.
-The Basic Health Program. - Coverage of pregnancy-related services that consists of full Medicaid benefits. - 7.
-Specific programs listed at www.cms.gov/CCIIO/Programs-and-Initiatives/Health-Insurance-Market-Reforms/minimum-essential-coverage.html (click on the link for "approved plans.")
+Refugee Medical Assistance. - 3.
+Coverage provided to a business owner under a plan that is eligible employer-sponsored coverage with respect to at least one employee. - 4.
+Coverage under a group health plan provided through insurance regulated by a foreign government if: - A covered individual is physically absent from the United States for at least 1 day during the month; or - b.
+A covered individual is physically present in the United States for a full month and the coverage provides health benefits within the United States while the individual is outside the United States. - 5.
+The Basic Health Program. - Coverage of pregnancy-related services that consists of full Medicaid benefits. - Coverage under a section 1115 demonstration waiver program. - 8.
+Specific programs listed at CMS.gov/CCIIO/ Programs-and-Initiatives/Health-Insurance-Market- Reforms/Minimum-Essential-Coverage.html (click on the link for "approved plans.")